paixaoalmeida/Creatine_4Ever/README.md

 # Requirements for using this program.

-- Libs: request_html, twilio and os
+- Libs: request_html, twilio, os(it comes by default with Python) and Selenium

 - U should have a twilio account (we use it to send the messages) and get your credentials